itkoren/Lets-Node-prerequisites/README.md

      ```
    Output should be equals to '1.4.9'

-4. Make sure you have **Git** client installed on your machine and that you can easily clone git repositories, if not, install it by:
+4. Make sure you have a **Git** client installed on your machine and that you can easily clone git repositories, if not, install it by:
     * Windows users can download and use the installer from [here](http://msysgit.github.com/ "Download Git")
     * Mac OS X users can download and use the installer from [here](http://sourceforge.net/projects/git-osx-installer/ "Download Git")
-    * Ubuntu users can run the following commands:
+    * Ubuntu users can run the following command:

          ```
          apt-get install git
          ```
-    * CentOS/RHEL users can run the following commands:
+    * CentOS/RHEL users can run the following command:

          ```
          yum install git-core
          ```

-5. Make sure you run and understand the WebServer and the TCPServer examples, Do it by using the following commands:
+5. Make sure you run the WebServer and the TCPServer examples, Do it by using the following commands:

      ```
      git clone https://github.com/itkoren/Lets-Node-prerequisites.git prereq